1. Manage StreamNative Clusters

 Provide the zone ID

-After you complete the validation, provide the zone ID to StreamNative.
+After you complete the validation, you can use the zone ID to configure hosted_zone_allowed_ids in StreamNative's Vendor Access Module.
 The format of the ID should be similar to ZXXXXXXXXXXXXXXXXXXXXX (the letter Z followed by 21 digits or uppercase letters).

 Previous